Secrets of the moka pot.

 - As with water, moka pots are designed to work with a specific amount of coffee.
 Packing coffee in the filter or overfilling can keep pressure from building properly.
 Underfilling results in weak coffee.

 - Why Cafe Bustelo?
 Their yellow pack is a higher-caffeine Robusta bean that gives you the bold flavor they love in Italy.
 The grind of Cafe Bustelo is a bit coarser than an true espresso grind, but finer than standard grind: exactly what’s needed for a moka pot.
-The true expresso grind is too fine and can seep through the pores, clog the filter, cause incorrect pressure and leave deposits that taste rancid.
+The true expresso grind is too fine and can seep through the pores, clog the filter, cause incorrect pressure, result in muddy coffee and leave deposits that taste rancid.

 - Why not fresh ground?
 Even high-end home grinders can give you an inconsistent grind.
 The grounds that are too small can clog pores and burn.
 The grounds that are too large don’t give you the full flavor.
 The consistent grind of Cafe Bustelo is sometimes referred to as a Cafe Cuban grind and is so prevalent in America, you’ll commonly see moka pots referred to as Cuban coffee makers.